 Biggie Swanigan, born April 18, 1997 in Indianapolis son of Tanya and Carl Swanigan, Sr..
 Caleb weighted 360 pound and was living in a troubled home in Utah who came to Fort Wayne and became a local high school basketball star, then played two years at Purdue University before he entered the NBA draft in 2017.
 Caleb was drafted as No. 26 in the first round by the Portland Trail Blazers, Caleb Swanigan ESPN player profile.
 See Purdue's Caleb Swanigan has changed his body and his life by Myron Medcalf published March 18, 2017 on ESPN.com and the video From Homelessness To Basketball Star published May 3, 2017 on Steve HarveyTV.com.

 Born Julia Rose Buchheit on February 8, 1949.
 Barr's acting career began at age 13 in “Peter Pan.”
 She attended Central Catholic High School then transfered to South Side because they had a drama department.
 She graduated from Indiana University-Purdue University Fort Wayne.
 She is most famous for her role on the soap opera All My Children, playing the character of Brooke English.
 She played the role from 1976 to 1981 and from 1982 to December 20, 2006 and Barr made a special appearance as Brooke on January 5, 2010 as part of the series' 40th anniversary, and returned on February 23, 2010 for a three-month stint until April 23, 2010.
 Eight Daytime Emmy-winning actress.
 Was discussed as Fort Wayne native Julia Barr credits soap’s endurance by Keiara Carr published July 16, 2013 in The Journal Gazette newspaper.
-See her bio Julia Barr on Wikipedia, the free encyclopedia, on IMDb.com and 10 Fun Facts About AMC Legend Julia Barr by Christine Chagaris published May 9, 2017 on SoapCities.com.
+See her bio Julia Barr on Wikipedia, The Free Encyclopedia, on IMDb.com and 10 Fun Facts About AMC Legend Julia Barr by Christine Chagaris published May 9, 2017 on SoapCities.com.
 See photo on Five Fort Wayne Actresses Who Made it on the Big Screen by the The News-Sentinel newspaper.
 Discussed June 10, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 Back to top